hnavilur/webex-contact-center-flows/prompt-recording-template/README.md

-# Comprehensive Inbound Contact Flow - Template
+# Prompt Management Template

 ## Name
-Comprehensive Inbound Contact Flow
+Prompt Management Flow Template

 ## Labels
-Intermediate, Voice, Inbound, PIQ, Queue
+Template, Voice, Prompt Management, TUI, HTTP Activity, Form Data, GraphQL

 ## Description

-This flow demonstrates a comprehensive inbound voice call scenario for Webex Contact Center.
-It includes handling business hours, holidays, emergency overrides, self-service options, position in queue (PIQ) announcements, and customer callback options.
-This is suitable for environments where basic self-service and call queuing are essential.
+This flow template provides a streamlined method for administrators to record and manage audio prompts within Webex Contact Center via a Telephony User Interface (TUI).
+It leverages enhanced HTTP Activity capabilities, including support for `Content-Type: Form Data` to interact with Webex Contact Center's Audio File (Prompt) APIs.
+This template replicates functionalities familiar from on-premises systems, improving customer experience and operational efficiency.

 ## Details

-This inbound flow provides a comprehensive handling of incoming calls, covering business hours checks, position in queue announcements, and callback options.
-Modify the flow to fit specific organization needs and to handle unknown conditions gracefully.

-> Note: This flow uses Cisco Text-to-Speech (TTS) for audio activities requiring prompts (if any).
->
-> For music, it defaults to the `defaultmusic_on_hold.wav` file provided out-of-box.
->
-> All organization-specific configurations such as Queue, Entry Points, Connectors, Outdial ANI must be manually configured in the Control Hub settings page for Webex Contact Center before publishing.
+This flow template empowers administrators to easily record, replace, and manage system/flow prompts directly through a phone interface.
+It addresses the limitations of manual prompt management and enhances the usability of the Flow Designer, especially in emergency scenarios where desktop access is limited.
+Add additional checks to authorize admins, providing additional action menus, by modifying the template.

 ### Pre-requisites

-- Create Entry Point, Queue, Teams, and Entry Point Mapping from the Control Hub settings page for Webex Contact Center.
+- Create and Entry Point, and configure the Entry Point Mapping from the Control Hub settings page for Webex Contact Center.
 Refer to the [Webex Contact Center Setup and Administration Guide](https://help.webex.com/en-us/article/n5595zd/Webex-Contact-Center-Setup-and-Administration-Guide#Cisco_Generic_Topic.dita_e338e055-64b0-4973-bd52-8a5581dcb0ee).
-- Set up working hours, holiday lists, and emergency overrides from Control Hub → Services → Contact Center Setup → Business Hours.
+- Configure a Connector to Webex Contact Center APIs.
 - If Cisco Text-to-Speech (TTS) is not enabled for prompts, upload the required static audio files.

 ### Flow Breakdown